stan-alam/music/Ritchie_Valens/comeOnLetsGo.md

-## Come on Let's Go - Ritchie Valens - guitar chords with melody (fingerstyle)
+## Come On, Let's Go - Ritchie Valens - guitar chords with melody (fingerstyle)

 **Inspired by Kelly Valleau's arrangement of 'La Bamba', made famous by Ritchie Valens**